RcwYuen/TCR-Embeddings/README.md

 4. poetry install
 5. python -m pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124

-## Usage Instructions
+## Usage Instructions (Training Models)
 Default training hyperparameters have been placed under `tcr_embeddings/constants.json`.
-You may change the hyperparameters at your discretion.
+You may change the hyperparameters of the training loop at your discretion.

 >[!TIP]
 >You may want to disable cuda for training fairly small models as GPU acceleration may not be beneficial for models with a small amount of parameters.